Latest posts by Hailey Friedman (see all)

 Create your site title, username and password.

-There are literally thousands of themes — more like 5,000..
+There are literally thousands of themes — like 5,000.
 This means you should be able to find something that you like.

-You should consider and just a few things when choosing a WordPress theme.
+You should consider just a few things when choosing a WordPress theme.

 - Simplicity is best.
 The modern internet is clean and simple — think about Apple, Google or your favorite blogger.
 White space is generally a good thing.
 You don’t need to clutter every square inch of the site.

 - Look at the reviews.
-Again, WordPress is open source.
 Notice the 5 star rating system and the (# of sales) in the details of each theme.

 Most of the paid themes have pretty good detail, reviews and ratings.

-There’s a lot of other features in the WordPress dashboard that are important to understand as you begin your blogging journey.
-It’s important to understand three features in particular in order to become a blogging king or queen.
+There’s a few other features in the WordPress dashboard that are important to understand as you begin your blogging journey.
+I’ll highlight some of them.

 Toggle to posts in order to begin adding content to your blog.
 “Add New” to begin posting.

 Once you’re ready to share your work with the world, press the blue “Publish” button.
 This should set your post live on your blog at the URL specified.
 In the case below, this will post to growthmarketingpro.com/your-url-goes-here.